-In some instances, typically in first-time low-level violations, the Coordinator for Student Advocacy and Accountability may attempt to resolve complaints and alleged violations of the Student Code of Conduct through Educational Conversations or Restorative Justice practices.
+In some instances, typically in first-time low-level violations, the Office of Student Conduct may attempt to resolve complaints and alleged violations of the Student Code of Conduct through Educational Conversations or Restorative Justice practices.
 These initial attempts at resolving issues would not be considered sanctions, as they would happen before any official process in the conduct system.
 Participation from all involved parties would be voluntary.
 If a resolution is successful, involved students would not have any violations or sanctions placed in their Student Conduct Record.
-However, if the Coordinator for Student Advocacy and Accountability determines that a resolution was not achieved or all parties do not wish to participate, the Coordinator for Student Advocacy and Accountability reserves the right to resolve any complaints through the most appropriate method.
+However, if the Office of Student Conduct determines that a resolution was not achieved or all parties do not wish to participate, the Office of Student Conduct reserves the right to resolve any complaints through the most appropriate method.